Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Summary of analytic results for the gravitational radiation

 where $\hat{\jmath} = j^n/p_\infty^{7-n}$ and $p_\infty = \sqrt{\gamma^2 -1}/\Gamma$ is the (specific) linear momentum at infinity.
 The functions $E_n$ arise at the $n\rm PM$ order, i.e., $\mathcal{O}(G^n)$.
 At each PM order the function $E_n$ functions can be expanded as

 where the $p^k_\infty$ term corresponds to the $k/2$-PN order.
 By expanding the 2PN result from Eq.~\eqref{eq:DeltaE_PN} the $A_{k=\{0,2,4\}}$ coefficients can be determined at every PM order.
 Furthermore, in this large-$j$ limit additional PN terms have been computed.
 For example, the 7PN expansion of $\mathcal{E}^{\rm 3PM}$ can be found in Eq.~(5.19) of \cite{Bini:2021gat}.
-The additional 1.5PN terms were computed through 7PM in \cite{Bini:2021gat} -- see their Appendix D. Most recently all the terms up to 3PN through 15PM have been computed Cho and collaborators \cite{Cho:2022pqy, Cho:2021onr}.
+The expansion in large $j$ (at fixed $p_\infty$) introduces 1.5PN terms which were computed through 7PM in \cite{Bini:2021gat} -- see their Appendix D. Most recently all the terms up to 3PN through 15PM have been computed Cho and collaborators \cite{Cho:2022pqy, Cho:2021onr}.

 Another important limit is the parabolic limit where $e\rightarrow 1$.
-For parabolic orbits the results at 1PN \cite{Blanchet:1989cu}, 2PN \cite{Bini:2021gat}, and 3PN \cite{Cho:2022pqy} are exact.
+For parabolic orbits the results at 1PN \cite{Blanchet:1989cu}, 2PN \cite{Bini:2020hmy}, and 3PN \cite{Cho:2022pqy} are exact.

 Although the leading-order PN horizon energy flux has been calculated for circular orbits \cite{Alvi:2001mx} I am not aware of any PN calculation of the horizon flux for hyperbolic or parabolic orbits.